fpinter/fpinter.github.io/_posts/2020-01-16-linear-algebra.md

 5. Basic matrix decompositions: singular value and Cholesky
 6. The Kronecker tensor product

-These topics were chosen because of the specific requirements of the Harvard first-year course.
-Different presentations of econometrics will use these topics differently.
-In addition, these notes do not replace a good course in linear algebra: they have no proofs, few examples, and no computational details.
+These topics were chosen because they are the basic prerequisites of the Harvard first-year econometrics course.
+Other econometrics courses will use these topics differently.
+In addition, these notes do not replace a course in linear algebra: they have no proofs, few examples, and no computational details.

 **Notes: [Some Linear Algebra for Econometrics]({{"/notes/linear-algebra-notes.pdf" | absolute_url }})**